HussnainQuresshi/use-context-hook/README.md

-# use-context-selector-v2
+# use-context-hook

 **Important: All previous versions are deprecated.
-Please use the latest version (2.1.1 or above).**
+Please use the latest version (2.0.0 or above).**

 ## Introduction